Spur-winged lapwing: Description

+The spur-winged lapwing is a medium-large wader with a black crown, chest, foreneck stripe and tail.
+The face, the rest of the neck and belly are white and the wings and back are light brown.
+The bill and legs are black.
+It has a loud did-he-do-it call.
+The bird's common name refers to a small claw or spur hidden in each of its wings.

 Distribution

 The spur-winged lapwing breeds around the eastern Mediterranean, and in a wide band from sub-Saharan west Africa to Arabia.
 The Greek and Turkish breeders are migratory, but other populations are resident.
 The species is declining in its northern range, but is abundant in much of tropical Africa, being seen at almost any wetland habitat in its range.
 The spur-winged lapwing is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds applies.

 In eastern and southern Africa the species has seen a range increase, entering Zambia for the first time in 1999 and spreading south and west.